Hardware

 Instrumentation and Controls

-Ion Cyclotron Heating Transmission Lines
+Ion Cyclotron Transmission Lines

 Pellet Injection (Fueling) System